Snowplant

 PCT

-27 miles South of our position at the Carson Gap the Ebbetts Pass sits on Highway 4.
+The Pacific Crest Trail route brings us 27 miles South of our position at the Carson Gap down to Ebbetts Pass on Highway 4.

 TYT

-Backpackers on the Tahoe to Yosemite route encounter the first of three possible trail junctions to the TY Trail just a few steps to the South of the Carson Gap. (see below) The second junction sits at the bottom of the South flank of the mountain below Carson Gap, (also below)and the third junction to the TY trail is through the Winnamucca Lake Junction a mile South of Carson Pass on the Pacific Crest Trail.
+Backpackers on the Tahoe to Yosemite route encounter the first of three possible trail junctions to the TY Trail just a few steps to the South of the Carson Gap. (see below) The second junction sits at the bottom of the South flank of the mountain below Carson Gap, (also below) while the third junction to the Tahoe to Yosemite Trail is through the Winnemucca Lake Junction a mile South of Carson Pass on the Pacific Crest Trail.
 Our first question is which of the three routes to the TYT should we hike?

-The first two junctions to the TYT are unmarked trail junctions that lead you down well-trod trails to the same location on Highway 88 West of Carson Pass, and on towards Woods Lake to offer two distinct approaches to Round Top from the North.
-The third trail junction is the well marked Winnamucca Lake trail junction that is located on the Pacific Crest Trail route a mile South of Carson Pass.
+We'll see a snow shed on the South side of Highway 88. and the dirt road that leading Southwest towards Woods Lake.
+Approaching Woods Lake we'll find the Central footbridge and Western Lost Cabin Mine Trails to Round Top Lake.
+The third trail junction is the well marked Winnemucca Lake trail junction located on the Pacific Crest Trail a mile South of Carson Pass.
 This route approaches Round Top from the East.

 There are no trail junctions labeled "The Tahoe to Yosemite Trail" in the Carson Pass region, though there are three ways to get to the Western Flank of Round Top and The Sisters to follow the Tahoe to Yosemite route into the great granite valley holding Summit City Creek.